 SNAP/LINK: Vendors selling LINK-eligible foods accept LINK tokens.
 Please visit Urbana’s Market at the Square website for specifics, or the information tent on site.

 Parking: Free parking is available in the parking lots surrounding Lincoln Square Mall and the lot south of Illinois Street.
 Bike parking is also available at the entrances to the mall and at the bike corral area past the entrance to the Market off of Illinois.

 Pets: No pets allowed.
 Please respect the market’s rules and leave your doggo at home.

 The Land Connection Champaign Farmers’ Market

-The Land Connection’s Champaign Farmers’ Market is on their sixth year.
-The Champaign Market is open on Tuesdays from 3 p.m. to 6 p.m. starting on May 19th.
-The Champaign Farmers’ Market is back to their regular location in parking lot M at Neil and Washington in Downtown Champaign.
+The Land Connection’s Champaign Farmers’ Market is on their seventh year.
+The Champaign Market is open on Tuesdays from 3 p.m. to 6 p.m. starting on May 17th.
+The Champaign Farmers’ Market will take place in parking lot M in Downtown Champaign at Neil and Washington.